-- set out the overall credit assessment philosophy and the ratings process; - set out the scope of types of loans or entities the methodology applies to; - set out the scope of risks covered and define the credit and other relevant risks being measured; - where an ECAI has a published credit rating methodology for an asset class, have in scope at least the same range of risks, qualitative and quantitative factors and risk mitigating considerations or justify any difference in the scope; - describe how different loan features, risks and other factors relevant are assessed; - set out the key assumptions and judgements underlying the assessment, including the treatment of assumed risk mitigating actions which rely on the firm's own or outsourced processes involved in managing assets through their lifecycles; - define whether the credit assessment is calibrated to a point-in-time or through-the-cycle; - use both qualitative and quantitative factors; and, - explain the limitations of the internal credit assessment, for example, risks which are not covered, and when it would not be appropriate to allow for these limitations by overriding judgements.

-2.8E The PRA expects a firm to justify its internal credit assessment methodology and to recognise any limitations.

-2.8F Where a firm has decided that its internal credit assessment methodology for a particular asset class should be based on an ECAI's published credit rating methodology that is applicable for that asset class, the PRA also expects the firm to apply that methodology in full in the manner applied by the ECAI.

-2.8G Regardless of the choice of a firm's internal credit assessment methodology, firms should also describe how they have maintained broad consistency between the CQSs resulting from their internal assessments and those which could have resulted from an issue rating given by an ECAI.
+- set out the overall credit assessment philosophy and the ratings process; - set out the scope of types of loans or entities to which the methodology applies; - set out the scope of risks covered and define the credit and other relevant risks being measured; - where a CRA has a published credit rating methodology for an asset type, have in scope at least the same range of risks, qualitative and quantitative factors and risk mitigating considerations, or justify any difference in the scope; - describe how different loan features, risks, cash flow variability due to any nondefault events and other relevant factors are assessed; - set out the key assumptions and judgements underlying the assessment, including the treatment of assumed risk mitigating actions that rely on the firm's own or outsourced processes involved in managing assets through their lifecycles; - define whether the credit assessment is calibrated to a point-in-time or through-thecycle; - use both qualitative and quantitative factors; and - explain the limitations of the internal credit assessment, for example, risks that are not covered, and when it would not be appropriate to allow for these limitations by overriding judgements. - 2.8E The PRA expects a firm to justify its internal credit assessment methodology and to recognise any limitations. - 2.8F Where a firm has decided that its internal credit assessment methodology for a particular asset type should be based on a CRA's published credit rating methodology that is applicable for that asset type, the PRA also expects the firm to apply that methodology in full in the manner applied by the CRA. - 2.8G Regardless of the choice of a firm's internal credit assessment methodology, the firm should also describe how it has maintained broad consistency between its internal credit assessment outcomes and comparable issue ratings given by a CRA.